|Frequently Asked Questions About DNA Tribes® STR Genetic Ancestry Analysis

 of unique genetic variation.
 Other tests rely on non-scientific racial divisions.
 These presumed racial groupings

 present an incorrect and incomplete view of genetic patterns actually present in the world.
 Simplistic divisions of

 the world into 3-5 continents ignores important unique regions that do not neatly fall into presumed racial

-database of world populations by objective mathematical criteria.
+Tribes® defines world regions using objective mathematical criteria.
 Many of these world regions correspond to

 cultural or linguistic groups.
-For instance, Slavic-speaking peoples share a predominance of the Eastern
+For instance, Slavic-speaking peoples comprise the majority of populations in Slavic-

-European region.
-Other world regions cross national and cultural boundaries as they exist today and reflect the
+Baltic region.
+Other world regions cross national and cultural boundaries as they exist today and reflect the genetic

-genetic imprint of older patterns of human interactions in these zones.
+imprint of older patterns of human interactions in these regions.